 What We Believe

-To "believe" in God is not to merely give mental or intellectual ascent to certain ideas about God.
 To believe in God is to endeavor to trust God as God has been revealed in Jesus Christ.
 None of us is perfect in this.
-Even the man who came to Jesus asking for his son to be healed cried out "Lord, I believe!
-Help my unbelief!"
-(Matthew 9:24) The Christian journey is a process by which we learn to put more of our trust in God.
-It might begin small, but with time we learn to trust God with every part of our lives.
 When we say "we believe," we are saying that we trust God and that we desire to trust God more.

 The Episcopal Church is a community whose beliefs can be primarily found in: